wultra/ssl-pinning-android/README.md

 The update function works in two basic modes:

 - **Blocking mode**, when your application has to wait for downloading the list of certificates.
-This typically happens when all certificate fingerprints did expire, or during the application's first start (e.g. there's no list of certificates) In such case the call to `certStore.update()` is blocking.
+This happens when the update is forced (`UpdateMode.FORCED`), when there are no fingerprints or when all certificate fingerprints are expired.
+In such cases the calls to `certStore.update()` are blocking.
 Therefore it should be run on a worker thread.

 - **Silent update mode**, the execution of the update is handled on a background thread. and `update()` method does not block the thread, it returns immedieately with result `UpdateResult.SCHEDULED`.
 The purpose of the silent update is to avoid blocking the app's startup while keeping the list of fingerprints up to date.

 If the update is called more often then the value that's predefined and determined by the configuration.
-The update returns immediately with `UpdateResult.OK` and no update is permformed.
+The update returns immediately with `UpdateResult.OK` and no update is performed.

 The silent update is performed on an `ExecutorService` defined in the configuration, if not defined the update run on its own dedicated thread.

 The direct update (blocking mode) runs on the thread the method is invoked on.

+### Switching server certificate

+Certificate pinning is great for your app's security and at the same time it's a dangerous technology.
+Be careful with the update parameters for `CertStoreConfiguration`.
+Also it's recommended to call forced update when validation on a pinned domain fails.

 ## Fingerprint validation